kubedb/docs/docs/guides/singlestore/reconfigure/reconfigure-steps/index.md

 Here,

 - `spec.databaseRef.name` specifies that we are reconfiguring `custom-sdb` database.
-- `spec.type` specifies that we are performing `Configuration` on our database.
+- `spec.type` specifies that we are performing `Reconfigure` on our database.
 - `spec.configuration.aggregator.applyConfig` is a map where key supports 1 values, namely `sdb-apply.cnf` for aggregator nodes.
 You can also specifies `spec.configuration.leaf.applyConfig` which is a map where key supports 1 values, namely `sdb-apply.cnf` for leaf nodes.

 Let's create the `SinglestoreOpsRequest` CR we have shown above,